justinmeiners/spherical-harmonics/README.md

 # Spherical Harmonics

-This project shows how to implement spherical harmonics for precalculating lighting in 3D environments.
-Spherical harmonics are primarily useful in graphics for compactly storing a rough approximation of irradiance.
-This method can approximate a cube map with just 9 floating point numbers.
+This project shows how to use spherical harmonics for pre-calculating lighting in 3D environments.
+Spherical harmonics are primarily useful because the irradiance (incoming light) can be stored very compactly, and rendered effeciently.
+The traditional solution for irradience is to encode lighting in cube or spherical texture maps.
+The spherical harmonics method can approximate a low-frequency cube map with just 9 floating point numbers.

-I creates this project for my mathematics capstone course.
-But, I ended up doing more programming than math.
+I created this project for my mathematics capstone course.
+The end result here turned out to be more of a programming project than a math one, but behind the scenes I learned a lot about the math as well.

 The demo is a [Literate Program](https://en.wikipedia.org/wiki/Literate_programming).
 Thanks to the creator of [Literate](https://github.com/zyedidia/Literate)

-## Includes
+## Contents

-- `demo/` - Contains the generated C source code for the actual demo program.
-Requires SDL2 to build.
+- `demo/` - The C source code for the demo program.
+Generated (woven) from the literate files.
+Requires SDL 2 to build.

 - `literate/` - Commentary on the source code and a practical overview of spherical harmonics.
-I started this for my paper, but it was too much of an engineering projects, and not enough math.
+I started this with the intention of using it for my paper, but the approach was more like an engineering project than a math one.
 I then switched to the approach in the papers folder.
-The commentary here is very incomplete and unpolished, but they are still useful.
+The commentary here is very incomplete and unpolished, but is probably still useful.

 - `paper/functions.tex` - This paper introduces the theory of orthogonal systems and generalized fourier series from a mathematical point of view.
 There is no original research here.
 I wrote it for the purpose of understanding how Spherical Harmonics work.

 - `paper/laplace.tex` - This paper presents an organized way to transform Laplace's equation into spherical coordinates.
-Many differential equations textbooks mention that this can be done, but none I have seen actually show how to do it.
+Many differential equations textbooks mention that this can be done, but none of them actually show how to do it.

 ## Screenshots

-Perfect reflection of cubemap.
+Cubemap reflection.
 ![cubemap reflection](screenshots/cubemap.png)

 Spherical harmonics approximation.